anc5c07/anc5c07-site/_pages/docs.md

 This is feedback to the Zoning Commission or Board of Zoning Adjustment for applications on zoning relief.
 I frequently take this opportunity to mention I would have supported other relief too, had the applicant been seeking it.

 ## Public Space case responses
 This is feedback to the Public Space Committee for applications for public space permitting.
+This includes public space construction matters, or setting up permanent public space fixtures like a sidewalk patio or driveway/parking lot curb cut.

-## Settlement Agreements
+## ABCA Protest Letters and Settlement Agreements
-These are contractual agreements between parties (frequently Advisory Neighborhood Commissions) and alcohol/cannabis license holders.
+Settlement Agreeents are contractual agreements between parties (frequently Advisory Neighborhood Commissions) and alcohol/cannabis license holders.
 While the provisions of these are mostly borrowed from existing documents, I do occassionally draft (and vet through ABCA) new provisions as part of creating Settlement Agreements, as I did for Aurora Market's multimodal transportation encouragement provision.

+The formal process for pausing license issuance and engaging in ABCA-mediated settlement negotiation is called a "protest"; the outcome of this is rarely denial/withdrawal of an application (though it might happen, like with Xscape Lounge at 1812 Hamlin in mid-2023).
+I try to negotiate amicable SAs before having to go through the cumbersome protest process when possible, but will protest if/when necessary.

 ## Sign-on Letters
 A relatively new tool in the ANC toolkit is sign-on letters.
 Like solo/SMD letters, these do not formally have the weight of Commission resolutions, but can be executed more quickly (outside of the routine meeting cycle) and can demonstrate broad support across DC without struggling to synchronize text across multiple Commissions, varying concerns, and different meeting cycles along with shifting conditions.
 I frequently sign on to others' letters, or solicit narrow or broad support from others on things I've written.
 This process frequently involves collaboration to tweak language accordingly to secure broader support, further enhancing the end product.